thymeC/programlans/README.md

 - Javascript
 - Java

-There will be different branched to mantained the info
+There will be different branches to mantained the info

 ## First stage
 1. installation and install verification